-On May 12, 2021, the United States Presidential Administration issued Executive Order (EO) on “Improving the Nation’s Cybersecurity (14028)” to bolster the United States’ security poster in the digital age.
-To modernize federal government cybersecurity as mandated, the EO requires for all federal agencies to develop a plan to implement a zero trust architecture.
+On May 12, 2021, the United States Presidential Administration issued an Executive Order (EO) on “Improving the Nation’s Cybersecurity (14028).”
+The administration issued this EO to bolster the nation’s security poster and modernize federal government cybersecurity practices.
+As mandated, the EO requires all federal agencies to develop a plan to implement a zero trust architecture.

-In proactive alignment and compliance with the EO, branches of the United States Department of Defense (DoD) have released plans to position itself advantageously against rapidly paced technological advances in space, cyber, information, and electronic warfare capabilities—resulting in the most expansive modernization program for the department in forty years.
+In proactive compliance, branches of the US Department of Defense (DoD) have released plans to position themselves against rapidly paced technological advances.
+Their efforts will cover advances in space, cyber, information, and electronic warfare capabilities.
+Not surprisingly, these plans have resulted in the most expansive modernization program the department has seen in forty years.

-Establishing a baseline of the overall data architecture within an enterprise network, and then using that data to drive the modernized design and integration is paramount.
-Enterprise agility, which allows for change to occur rapidly, is critical to the effectiveness of a new modernized organization.
-To achieve this, a streamlined method to evaluate and approve changes is required.
-Download our how-to guide on improving the nation’s cybersecurity posture by achieving complete observability.
+To be successful, it’s paramount to establish a baseline of the overall data architecture within an enterprise network, and then use that data to drive modernization.
+And, enterprise agility, which allows for change to occur rapidly, is critical to the effectiveness of a modernized organization.
+Ultimately, a streamlined method to evaluate and approve changes is required to achieve these goals.